California Physical Fitness Test (PFT)

-In February - May our students in grade fifth and seventh grade will participate in the California Physical Fitness Test (PFT).
+Overview of the PFT program: During the months of February - May students in grade fifth and seventh grade participate in the California Physical Fitness Test (PFT).
 The FITNESSGRAM is the required annual PFT for students in grades five, seven, and nine in California public schools.
 This health-related fitness test, developed by The Cooper Institute, is intended to help students acquire lasting habits of regular physical activity.

 The FITNESSGRAM includes tests for six areas of fitness, including Aerobic Capacity, Body Composition, Abdominal Strength and Endurance, Trunk Extensor Strength and Flexibility, Upper Body Strength and Endurance, and Flexibility.
 There are two or three test options for most of the fitness areas of the FITNESSGRAM so that all students, including those with special needs, have the chance to participate in the PFT.
 For those fitness areas that have multiple options, only one option is reported for each student.